Charenton Metro-Viaduct: History

-With the Charenton bridge becoming too saturated, in 1965 it was decided to extend line 8 from Charenton-Écoles to Maisons-Alfort and Créteil.
+With the Charenton bridge becoming too saturated, in 1965 it was decided to extend Line 8 from Charenton–Écoles to Maisons-Alfort and Créteil.
 To achieve this, the line had to cross the Marne, but the difference in level between the two banks was too great to allow the line to pass under the river, as Charenton was located on a highland plateau.
-Instead, an elevated viaduct crossing was chosen – a first for a Paris metro since 1909.
+Instead, an elevated viaduct crossing was chosen – a first for the Metro since 1909.

 This extension, which had been planned as early as the 1930s, had been postponed due to World War II.
 In anticipation of the metro's construction, buildings in Charenton's Rue de Paris were expropriated in 1937, including the Hôtel du Plessis-Bellière.
 The upper part of Square Jules Noël and Place de Valois, as well as the buildings lining it, were built to replace the destroyed buildings.

 An MF 77 crosses the viaduct on its way to Paris.

 Construction of the viaduct began in the spring of 1968, with the construction of the piers.
 The steel girders were installed in June 1969, and the viaduct was completed in November, enabling load tests to be carried out using five-motor Sprague-Thomson trains.
-The line was opened to traffic on 19 September 1970, with the extension of line 8 from Charenton-Écoles to Maisons-Alfort-Stade.
+The line was opened to traffic on 19 September 1970, with the extension of Line 8 from Charenton–Écoles to Maisons-Alfort–Stade.

-In the context of the extension of line 8 to Pointe du Lac, the viaduct was closed for renovations during the summers of 2010 and 2011, with a replacement shuttle service in place during this period.
+In the context of the extension of Line 8 to Pointe du Lac, the viaduct was closed for renovations during the summers of 2010 and 2011, with a replacement shuttle service in place during this period.
 The aim of the renovation is to improve the soundproofing of the structure and adapt it to the increased traffic associated with the extension.
 After the removal of the tracks and ballast, the concrete slab was replaced and then covered with an anti-vibration rubber coating, reducing noise levels by 10 dB per train.
 At the same time, the viaduct was repainted in a blue-green color, replacing the original blue-gray.
 The total cost of the project was four million euros.